UPDATE (03.20.2021): Post lightly edited for clarity.

 With no sign of relief in sight, the MTA warned of doomsday cuts at a level not seen in decades.
 Given these dire circumstances, where does that leave NYTIP?

 Find out on this edition of the NYTIP INSIDER.

 UPDATE (09.26.2021): Post substantially revised to reflect updates made to the preceding posts in this series.
 This update summarizes the latest version of the enhanced NYC subway.

-Welcome back to my ongoing series on the New York-area Transportation Improvement Plan (NYTIP)!
+Welcome back to my ongoing NYTIP series!
 When I introduced NYTIP, I outlined a three-point plan for fixing the NYC Subway system: enhance, extend, and expand.
 This post summarizes the last five posts, which addressed the first point – enhance.